Palatalization (sound change): Slavic languages

 The Slavic languages are known for their tendency towards palatalization.

 In Proto-Slavic or Common Slavic times the velars *k *g *x experienced three successive palatalizations.
 In the first palatalization they were fronted to *č *ž *š before the front vowels *e *ē *i *ī.
 In the second palatalization, the velars changed to *c, *dz or *z, and *s or *š (depending on dialect) before new *ē *ī (either from monophthongization of previous diphthongs or from borrowings).
-The third palatalization, also called the progressive palatalization, was triggered by a preceding *i or *ī and had the same outcomes as the third palatalization.
+The third palatalization, also called the progressive palatalization, was triggered by a preceding *i or *ī and had the same outcomes as the second palatalization.

 In the process of iotation various sounds were also palatalized in front of the semivowel *j.
 The results vary by language.

 In addition, there were further palatalizing sound changes in the various Slavic languages after the break-up of Proto-Slavic.
-In some of them, including Polish and Russian, most sounds were palatalized by a following front vowel, causing the rise of a phonological opposition between hard (unpalatalized) and soft (palatalized) consonants.
+In some of them, including Polish and Russian, most sounds were palatalized by a following front vowel, causing the rise of a phonological contrast between hard (unpalatalized) and soft (palatalized) consonants.
 In Kashubian and the neighboring Polish dialects the reflexes of PS velars *k *g were palatalized a fourth time before front vowels, resulting in palatal affricates.